FranciscoGalan/Opinion_Piece_Generator/README.md

 We removed the html tags from the articles using RegEx, formatted the dates, and joined the information in a DataFrame.

-The notebook **[Cleaner_main.ipybn]()** contains all the functions:
+The notebook **[Cleaner_main.ipybn]()** contains all the cleaning functions:

 - `date_cleaning`: Transforms all scraped dates to the format YYYY/MM/DD.
 - `html_cleaner`: Cleans all html expressions.
 - `mixed_df`: Creates a mixed DataFrame and txt file to train our model.

-The dataset with all the scraped and cleaned articles from the authors can be found in the /Data/Data_clean_csv directory.
+The dataset with all the scraped and cleaned articles from the authors can be found in the /Data/Data_clean_csv directory:

 | Dataset  | Location                                                     | Date of scraping |
 | -------- | ------------------------------------------------------------ | ---------------- |
 | Articles | https://github.com/FranciscoGalan/Opinion_Piece_Generator/blob/main/Data/Data_clean_csv/mixed_dataframe.csv | 91-03-2021       |

 ### Analyzing

+We used several functions to calculate the clarity metrics of a text (see **[Notebook](https://nbviewer.jupyter.org/github/FranciscoGalan/Opinion_Piece_Generator/blob/main/Text%20Analytics/Clarity%20metrics.ipynb)**):

+- `punctuation_cleaner`: Removes all punctuation and special characters from a text.
+- `avg_word_per_sentence(text)`: Returns average words per sentence of a text.
+- `avg_syllables_per_word(text)`: Returns average syllables per word of a text.
+It uses the [textstat](https://pypi.org/project/textstat/) library to count the syllables of a word.
+- `szigriszt_pazos_adapted(text)`: Returns the readability index of a text.
+It uses [textstat](https://pypi.org/project/textstat/) to calculate the [szigriszt-pazos index](https://legible.es/blog/perspicuidad-szigriszt-pazos/).
+- `word_frequency_score`: Returns a score of how frequent are the words used in the text.
+It uses the [wordfreq](https://pypi.org/project/wordfreq/) library.

 Link to modules: